microsoft/WhatTheHack/016-AppMigration/Student/Challenge-02.md

 #### Product Service

-The product service uses the NOSQL data that was in the on-premise MogoDB.
+The product service uses the NOSQL data that was in the on-premise MongoDB.
 We successfully migrated that data to Cosmos DB, so that is what we will configure our Product Service for.

 > **Note:** If you were unable to finish Lab 1 and do not have a CosmosDB with data in it.
 See the appendix at the end of this lab for a connection string to a shared instance you can use.